German gender #1 - German nouns and der, die & das

 videoNouns which are usually masculine4 m 28 s Start

-videoNouns which are usually masculine Start
+videoNouns which are usually masculine0 s Start

 videoNouns which are always feminine8 m 43 sFree